State Action Plans

 - Expected results: International RTK (Revenue Tonne Kilometre), fuel consumption, and projected future CO2 emissions (to 2050 is ideal)

-- List of measures proposed to address CO2 emission from international civil aviation
+- List of measures proposed to address CO2 emissions from international civil aviation

 - Information on any assistance needs (financial, technological, training, etc.)